darshand/TIL/Linux/introduction_to_ssh.md

 # Introduction to ssh - **S**ecure**Sh**ell

 ## What is ssh?
-> ssh(secure shell) is a safe and secure protocal, used to connet remote linux machines from a local machine.
+> Ssh(secure shell) is a safe and secure protocal, used to connet remote linux machines.
-> ssh creates a text based interface (shell session) when successfully logged in by providing necessary credentials.
+> Ssh creates a text based interface (shell session) when successfully logged in by providing necessary credentials.
 Throughout the sessions, whatever user types in the local shell session will executes in remote machine.

 ## Actors in ssh protocal
 > Followings are the 2 major actors of ssh protocal.

-### sshd (ssh daemon)
+#### sshd (ssh daemon)
 > sshd is a small chunk of code running in remote server side.
 >* listens for a specific network port mentioned.
 >* authenticates requests from different machines.
 >* on successful authentication spawns appropriate environments.

-### ssh client
+#### ssh client
 >ssh client is a small piece of code running in client side.
 >* Knows how to communicate with remote using ssh protocal.
 >* Know which hosts to connect.